 Elmer′s Metric Standby (No.19) Engine

 Elmer Verberg designed and made many small engines and there are construction articles aplenty on the interweb.
 These small engines are ideal beginner projects and can be run on air or steam, I think that most are run on air and mine will also be powered this way.
 This is my version of one of his simpler engines - The Standby - also referred to as the 19 because this was the chapter number in Elmer′s book.
 The original is very small, about 2¼" long by 1½" high and designed with imperial measurements.
 My version is about 1.5 times larger (so I can see it) and designed with metric dimensions.
 I have redrawn the plans which are now on four A4 sheets (as a PDF below).
-The original plans are available from www.john-tom.com.
+The original plans were available from John Tomlinson's site but seem to have now disappeared.
+I have located all the Elmer's Engine plans and they are available from the download section.
+The Original Plan for the No. 19 engine should you wish to compare .

 Foot